 4. Date of the response.
 5. Procedure for the requester to appeal a denial of access.
 65 P.S.
 Sec.
 67.506 The Open Records Officer may deny a request for access to a record if the requester has made repeated requests for that same record and the repeated requests have placed an unreasonable burden on the district.
 65 P.S.
 Sec.
 67.506 The Open Records Officer may deny a request for access to a record when timely access is not possible due to a disaster, or when access may cause physical damage or irreparable harm to the record.
 To the extent possible, a record's contents shall be made accessible even when the record is physically unavailable.
 65 P.S.
 Sec.
 67.706, 67.903 Information that is not subject to access and is redacted from a public record shall be deemed a denial.
-65 P.S.
-Sec.
-67.1101 If a written request for access to a record is denied or deemed denied, the requester may file an appeal with the state's Office of Open Records within fifteen (15) business days of the mailing date of the Open Records Officer's response or deemed denial.
+If a written request for access to a record is denied or deemed denied, to may file an appeal with the state's Office of Open Records within fiften business days of the mailing date of the Open Records Officer's respondenial.
 References: School Code - 24 P.S.
 Sec.
 408, 518 Right-to-Know Law - 65 P.S.
 Sec.
 67.101 et seq.
 Americans With Disabilities Act - 42 U.S.C.
 Sec.
 12101 et seq.
 Accessibility to Communications, Title 28, Code of Federal Regulations - 28 CFR Sec.
 35.160, 35.164 Board Policy - 800